lambder/Clojure-MacOSX/README.markdown

 	#!/usr/bin/env clj

 then chmod u+x your file and run it.

+You can also open a debug port like this:

+    # clj -d 1234 test.clj

 To add extra jar files to Clojure's classpath on a project-by-prject basis, just create a `.clojure` file in the project's directory.
 Here's an example: